Fortune Logo

 What is Fortune?

 It is a monthly business magazine in America that generates well-known indexes: Fortune 500, 1000, and Global 500.
-From there, the world learns about the largest successful companies—every business person dreams of making it into this ranking.
-The publication appeared in 1929 and is in line with giants such as Forbes and BusinessWeek.
+From there, the world learns about the largest successful companies that every businessperson dreams of making it into this ranking.
+The publication appeared in 1929 and aligns with giants such as Forbes and BusinessWeek.
 Fortune Media Group Holdings publishes the magazine with a circulation of about 850,000 copies.

 1930 – 1948

-The logo appeared a few months after the magazine’s foundation – in the first issue of February 1930.
+The logo appeared a few months after the magazine’s foundation, in the first issue of February 1930.
 It was the title.
 The refined, elegant letters with serifs seemed to draw a portrait of the educated business circle of that time.
-The letters are placed close together to convey the solidarity of wealthy people who knew each other and communicated only with representatives of their circle.
+The letters are placed close together to convey the solidarity among wealthy people who knew each other and communicated only through their representatives.

 The publication was intended for the upper class, and the name was chosen accordingly.
 Interestingly, in English, the word has several meanings: luck, happiness, condition, and wealth.
 Therefore, the name exudes business acumen and a hint of romance and adventure.
 No wonder the media stood out for its artistic style of narration, rich illustrations, and beautiful design.
-According to the founder, the magazine was meant to outline production’s growth and industrialization vividly.
-Business matters were covered by young poets and journalists, not experts.
+According to the founder, the magazine was meant to vividly outline the growth and industrialization of production.
+Business matters were covered by young poets and journalists rather than experts.

 On the cover of the first issue, they depicted the Roman goddess of luck, Fortuna, after whom the name was chosen.